D-3-X/Rodent-REPO/README.md

 ## License Information

 This repository contains various types of content, each governed by different licenses.
-Please refer to the information provided in the individual sub directories.
+Please refer to the information provided in the individual sub directories or file header text.